marsipu/mne-pipeline-hd/README.md

 > February 2014, Pages 446-460, ISSN 1053-8119,
 > [DOI](https://doi.org/10.1016/j.neuroimage.2013.10.027)

-It was inspired by a pipeline
-from [Lau M. Andersen](https://doi.org/10.3389/fnins.2018.00006)
+It was originally inspired by a pipeline from [Lau M. Andersen](https://doi.org/10.3389/fnins.2018.00006)
 > Andersen LM.
 Group Analysis in MNE-Python of Evoked Responses from a Tactile
 > Stimulation Paradigm: A Pipeline for